jpmartha/EggsBenedict/README.md

 > - [Document Interaction](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction)

-If the custom URL `instagram://` can be opened direct users on the iOS device, the flow is as follows.
+If the custom URL schemes `instagram://` can be opened direct users on the iOS device, the flow is as follows.

-1. Save temporary file named  `jpmarthaeggsbenedict` (JPEG format) in `tmp/` directory using the filename extension `.ig` or `.igo`.
+1. Save temporary image file named  `jpmarthaeggsbenedict` (JPEG format) in `tmp/` directory using the filename extension `.ig` or `.igo`.
 2. Display the menu for copying to Instagram app.
 3. If users tap the "Copy to Instagram" icon, open Instagram app with its filter screen.